How to Level Up Your Agency With Enterprise SEO Metrics

 1. Growth of Enterprise-Level Organic Traffic

-One of the most basic metrics of SEO success is measuring how many more people are finding a website.
-The metrics for these are the number of visitors, sessions, average pageviews, session duration, bounce rate, and interactions per visit.
+One of the most basic metrics of enterprise SEO success is measuring how many more people are finding a website (Google Analytics comes in handy here).

 Google Analytics Sessions Data Pie Chart